BraveSoft-Vietnam/RoundedUI/README.md

 3. `roundBottomLeft`: Round bottom left corner of the view.
 If `true` then rounded, else not rounded.
 4. `roundBottomRight`: Round bottom right corner of the view.
 If `true` then rounded, else not rounded.

+**Note**:
-**Note**: Because of typical technical issues while implementing this feature, please try to use `RoundedView` and `RoundedButton` as much as possible.
+- Because of typical technical issues while implementing this feature, please try to use `RoundedView` and `RoundedButton` as much as possible.
 Only use `AdvanceRoundedView` and `AdvanceRoundedButton` when you have to round specific corners.
+- `AdvanceRoundedView` and `AdvanceRoundedButton` is not compatible with `bounds` or `frame` change animation.
+Instead, use `RoundedView` and `RoundedButton`.
+If you try to animate with `AdvanceRoundedView` and `AdvanceRoundedButton` the result may be weird and undefined.

 ## Author